Spell memorisation is the process by which you learn spells from your spell library.

 While any character may gain access to spells, the following restrictions apply:

-- Each spell has a spell level, ranging from 1 to 9.
-You can only memorise a total of (Experience Level-1 + (2*Spellcasting)) levels of spells.
+- There's a limit to the number of spell levels.
+Each spell has a level, from 1 to 9.
+You can only have up to

-- You can't memorise a spell whose level is higher than your experience level.
+- You cannot memorise a spell whose level is higher than your experience level.

 - There is a hard limit of 21 spells.

 A scroll of amnesia lets you unmemorise a spell, freeing up spell levels.
 You can still relearn it from the spell library.

 Some species can't memorize certain spells, usually because they'd be useless:

 - Djinn can not memorize spells.
 Instead, they get random spells every 2 XL.